joel-heath/AdventOfCode2022/README.md

 ## Notes

 ### Legend
-🟢 Successful one-liner.
+🟢 Successful one-liner.<br>

-🟡 Could be reduced to one-liner but would require repeated evaluations of the same code.
+🟡 Could be reduced to one-liner but would require repeated evaluations of the same code.<br>

-🟠 Far from a one-liner, with minimal amounts of code reduced.
+🟠 Far from a one-liner, with minimal amounts of code reduced.<br>
 🔴 Barely a visible effort to reduce the code.

 | **Day** | **Verbosity** | **Notes** |